jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

     return ''
 {% endhighlight %}

-Someone might argue that a better order of parameters would've been *community* followed by *street* and they would correct.
-I'm presenting the code unmodified/unpolished based :)
+Someone might argue that a better order of parameters would've been *community* followed by *street* and they would be correct.
+I'm presenting the code "raw/unpolished" :)

 Anyway, on line 5 of the above listing is an important part: that's where we actually make a request to the Posti servers.
-On line 6 we use <kbd>BeautifulSoup</kbd> to create an object based representation of the textual data we obtained using the call on line 5.
+On line 6 we use the `BeautifulSoup` HTML parser to create an object based representation of the textual HTML data we obtained using the call on line 5.
 On line 8 we're referring to [HTTP status codes][http-status] in which 200 indicates the preceding request succeeded.

-Lines 12 and 15 traverse the object tree derived from raw HTML and find the data we want, postal codes that is.
-Please notice that the result page markup differs depending on whether you search on community/city name only or if you also include the address.
+Lines 12 and 15 traverse the object tree derived from raw HTML and find the data we want, the postal code that is.

+Please notice that the essential-from-our-point-of-view part of the result page markup received from Posti's servers differs significantly depending on whether you search on community/city name only or if you search based on both street address and city/community name.
 Try [address and city][julkulanniementie] and [city only][kuopio] searches to see for yourself.

 ## Done, mostly